 The Kentlands Film Society was established under the Kentlands Community Foundation in 2006.
 We strive to bring high quality, independent films to residents of the greater Kentlands community.
 This mission has been carried out over each of the last 14 years with the showing of almost 70 films to a collective audience of approximately 5,500 attendees.

 The Kentlands Film Society is re-opening with a shortened season of 3 films starting in January 2022 (January 30, March 27, and May 22).
 For new subscribers, tickets for the season are $30 per person.
 If you were a subscriber to the 2019-2020 season, the 2022 subscription cost will be $14 to recognize the cancellation of two films in the previous season.
+The three films are listed below.
+To print out the information, please click on KFS 2022 Season.

 Our 2022 season subscription will be available for sale beginning on October 1.
 To purchase a subscription, please visit Kentlands Film Society Subscriptions.